PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI1.md

 </figure>
 <!-- blank line -->

-And if you are curious about how deep neural networkds and their hidden layers may be related to how we represent and reason about images, please watch the following video.
+And if you are curious about how deep neural networks and their hidden layers may be related to how we represent and reason about images, please watch the following video.

 <!-- blank line -->
 <figure class="video_container">